-Typhoon batters Taiwan, barrels toward mainland China
+Typhoon batters Taiwan, barrels into mainland China

 Strong impact expected in China

-But the main brunt of the storm will fall on mainland China.
+But the main brunt of the storm will fall on China.

-Authorities in six southeastern provinces as well as Shanghai have initiated emergency response measures as Meranti approaches, according to Xinhua.
+Authorities in six southeastern provinces as well as Shanghai initiated emergency response measures, according to Xinhua.

-The storm could be the strongest to hit Guangdong province in 47 years if it makes landfall in the eastern part, Xinhua reported.

-"It only took nine hours for Meranti to grow into a super typhoon from a typhoon," Guangdong meteorologist Zhang Dong told the news agency.
+It took only 24 hours for the storm to go from a minimal typhoon (winds of 80 mph) to a super typhoon with winds in excess of 150 mph, CNN meteorologists said.

 China's National Meteorological Center issued a red typhoon warning at 6 a.m. local time Wednesday, while authorities cautioned that waves eight to 13 meters (26 to 42 feet) high could be expected in the northeastern South China Sea.